uiceds/cee-492-term-project-fall-2022-shans/manuscript.md

 Again, the number of outliers for ties with two tie plates must be taken into consideration since this is the highest population on the dataset.
 The main takeaway is that the number of defective tie plates are not directly related to the gauge.

-<u> Relationship between Gauge Deviation and Number of Defective Fasteners on Wooden Ties </u>
+### Relationship between Gauge Deviation and Number of Defective Fasteners on Wooden Ties

 Fasteners are the components that have hold down force to hold the rails connected to the tie plates.
 They are used in very specific situations in the railroad, such as tight curves, switches and grade crossings.
 When used, each tie has four fasteners, two per rail, one on each side of the rail.
-Fasteners may or may not used in wooden ties but must be used in concrete ties.
+Fasteners may or may not be used in wooden ties but must be used in concrete ties.
 The following graph shows the distribution of gauge deviation by the number of defectives fasteners per wooden tie.

 ![](images/Gauge_and_Fasteners_Wooden.png)